buildwithsalman/python-basics/README.md

 ## Project Structure

 - [average](./average)
-  Calculate the average of two numbers entered by the user.
+  Calculate the average of three numbers entered by the user.

 - [square](./square)
   Compute the square of a number using Python's `**` operator.